tournasdim/Laravel4-getgravatar/readme.md

 4. Optionally "transfer" the configuration file of this package into ***"app/config/packages"*** directory .
 This will give you the option to customize basic features of this package .
 Run  `php artisan config:publish "tournasdim/laravel4-getgravatar"` and open the file ***"app/config/packages/tournasdim/getgravatar/config.php"*** to customize basic functionality (size , customGravUrl , defGrav , authAdapter , maxRating) .
 Everything is explained  in the configuration file , drop me an issue if you need specific help though .

+##Un-Installing the package :
+1. Remove this package's registration from Laravel's `composer.json` file
+2. Remove Gravatar Service Provider from config file `app/config/app.php`
+3. If step 4 of the installation process was implemented , manually remove the "tournasdim" directory from `app/config/packages` directory .
+4. Run a `composer update`  command .

 ### Basic usage :